olindata/terraform-aws-ezvpc/README.md

 Feel free to compare this to [our parent's usage example](https://github.com/terraform-aws-modules/terraform-aws-vpc#usage)

-Please see the [parent module](https://github.com/terraform-aws-modules/terraform-aws-vpc) for further documentation
+Please see the [parent module](https://github.com/terraform-aws-modules/terraform-aws-vpc) for further documentation.
+All inputs/outputs and elements of the parent module are relevant and applicable to this module except for variables relating to the database, elasticache, and redshift.
+All have been removed.

 Authors
 -------